pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 09. In the following passage from the text, the word "trash" can be substituted by the word
 garbage: "Daily Disposal needed a more efficient way to route trucks and document trash pickup".

-Item.
 09. Na seguinte passagem do texto, a palavra "lixo" pode ser substituída pela palavra lixo: "A Daily Disposal precisava de uma maneira mais eficiente de rotear caminhões e documentar a coleta de lixo".

 As palavras são sinônimas.
 Portanto, uma pode substituir a outra sem alteração na compreensão textual.

 GABARITO: CERTA